Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Introduction

+We note that the GW emission during an eMD era and in the non-linear regime has been discussed in the past in Ref. \cite{Jedamzik:2010hq}, and later in Ref.\cite{Nakama:2020kdc}.
+The early work \cite{Jedamzik:2010hq} gave a description of the non-linear phases until the moment of reheating and an order of magnitude estimation for the total GW signal.
+Here, aiming at a refined result, we derive a new expression for the spectrum of the GW signal produced during the collapsing phase following the Zel'dovich approximation.

-Therefore our method provides semi-analytic results that complements the GR perturbative approach in the non-linear regime and lightens the underlying physical processes evading the ambiguities of the gauge choice, helping thus to identify the physical quantities and pin down the signatures of the GWs.
+Our method provides semi-analytic results that complements the GR perturbative approach in the non-linear regime and lightens the underlying physical processes helping thus to identify the physical quantities and pin down the signatures of the GWs.
 In addition to the GW spectra we examine the abundance and distribution of the associated primordial black holes (PBHs).
 We examine scenarios that predict a sizable amount of both PBHs and GW background, and scenarios that predict a significant amount of GWs with the PBH counterpart being either negligibly small or promptly evaporating and we manifest the connection between the PBH mass and the GW counterpart.
 Our results can be used to test already existing and viable inflationary models in which PBHs are produced in an eMD phase \cite{Dalianis:2018frf, Dalianis:2019asr, Ballesteros:2019hus}.

 It is worth stating that an eMD phase of the universe is well motivated in several beyond Standard Model scenarios.
 Such a phase happens before the universe is dominated by radiation and it can practically last almost up $t\simeq1$ sec which is the start of Big Bang Nucleosynthesis (BBN).